aeternity/protocol/channels/ON-CHAIN.md

 want to post them at all.
 Thus the accumulative balances of the accounts in the slash transaction can be lower than the channel balance persisted on-chain.

-The payload must be an authenticated by both off-chain state transaction.

 #### Off-chain transaction payload

 The payload is a transaction and it MUST be a `channel_offchain_tx`.
 It